 As of now, EOSDA’s soil moisture feature is available for the following countries:

 The list is constantly updated as we plan to go global.
 In the meantime, we offer custom solutions worldwide, regardless of your country.
 To order a custom project, contact our sales department at email@example.com.

 Why Is Soil Moisture Monitoring Important?

-Sufficient water saturation is vital for plant development, and it is the farmers’ foremost task to maintain it.
-Lack of irrigation leads to fading since plants put all efforts into absorbing scarce water with their roots, having no energy left to ripen and yield good crops.
-Sufficient moisture, however, helps the plants to survive regular stress events, staying healthy and achieving full development.
-Excessive watering, on the other hand, causes root rotting and cuts off the oxygen supply, eventually destroying the plant.
+Sufficient water saturation is vital for plant development, and it is the farmer’s foremost task to maintain it.
+Lack of irrigation leads to fading since plants put all their efforts into absorbing scarce water with their roots, leaving no energy to ripen and yield good crops.
+Sufficient moisture, however, helps the plants survive regular stress events, staying healthy and achieving full development.
+Excessive watering, on the other hand, causes root rot and cuts off the oxygen supply, eventually destroying the plant.

-As it can be seen, without keeping moisture levels stable the situation can turn unfavorable both ways.
-This is why soil moisture sensors for agriculture are indispensable farming tools, while online ag applications with soil moisture features are efficient, reliable, and relatively cheap.
+As can be seen, without keeping water content levels stable, the situation can turn unfavorable either way.
+This is why soil moisture sensors for agriculture are indispensable farming tools, while online agricultural applications with soil moisture features are efficient, reliable, and relatively cheap.

-Satellite remote sensors are a perfect bargain when it comes to comparing the amount of input or effort required to use them and the amount and the quality of data they are capable of providing.
-Their integration in daily farming routine helps to improve plant growth by empowering farmers to more effectively manage water excess and deficiency risks.
+Satellite remote sensors are a perfect bargain when it comes to comparing the amount of input or effort required to use them with the amount and quality of data they are capable of providing.
+Their integration into the daily farming routine helps improve plant growth by empowering farmers to more effectively manage water excess and deficiency risks.

 Vasyl Cherlinka has over 30 years of experience in agronomy and pedology (soil science).
 He is a Doctor of Biosciences with a specialization in soil science.